How to Build a Creative Messaging Strategy Across Channels

 Write a Strategy Statement

-A clear strategy statement will help direct your execution and focus your time and resources on methods that matter right now.
+Next, summarize how to achieve the desired outcome.
+A clear strategy statement will help direct the execution and focus time and resources on methods that matter right now.

 Example: Highlight your brand’s key features, benefits, and customer success stories to build rapport and encourage job seekers to sign up.

-Take all the previous elements, like your audience, value statement, and strategy statement, to craft key messages that match exactly what each audience segment needs.
+Factor in elements such as the audience, value statement, and strategy statement to craft key messages that precisely match what each audience segment needs.

-For example, your key messaging could be: Get hired 50% faster by optimizing your resume for your dream job using our AI-powered resume checker.
+For example, the key messaging could be: Get hired 50% faster by optimizing your resume for the dream job using our AI-powered resume checker.

 Test Your Messaging

-So, test message reception and performance by running A/B tests or conducting surveys to get a general idea of your audience’s preferences and expectations.
+The messaging will rarely be perfect on the first go.
+To assess test message reception and performance, run A/B tests or conduct surveys to gain a general understanding of the audience’s preferences and expectations.

-Analyze your results to gain insights on how to refine your messaging.
+Analyze the results to gain insights on how to refine the messaging.

 A woman sitting on a couch, focused on her laptop, engaged in work or leisure activities.